PortSwigger/ai-prompt-fuzzer/README.md

 ##### Customizing Detection Criteria:
 * You can configure what qualifies as a "potential break" by adjusting the keywords (aka `<validate>` in the payloads XML file) in the payloads file, please check the Payloads and Formatting section for more information.
 * The tool highlights rows in yellow where a potential break is detected, making it easier to spot unusual behaviour.
 * In version 1.0.1, you may need to adjust the value of the "Minimum count of the validate string for potential break" based on the responses from the application.
-If the application reply back the user's input in the response, we may need to set the value to 2.
+If the application includes the user's input in the response, we may need to set the value to 2.
 #### Manual Analysis:
 * Review each highlighted response to evaluate potential risks or issues manually.
 * It is recommended to review all results (including those with False Potential Break) to understand the behaviour of the utilized AI Model.